 Related: Home prices in Washington vs. Oregon

 Soon after you apply for a mortgage loan, the lender will give you a document known as a Loan Estimate.
-This standardized, three-page document gives you a lot of important information about your loan.
+This standardized, three-page document gives you a lot of important information about your loan, and has recently replaced the Good Faith Estimate.
+Your lender is required by law to provide this document to you so that you can get an accurate idea of exactly how much your home purchase will cost you.
 Page 1 includes your loan amount, mortgage rate, and estimated monthly payments, as well as an estimate of your total closing costs.
 Page 2 provides an itemized breakdown of the various costs associated with your loan.

 Discount Points and Lender Credits

-There are other factors that can affect the amount paid at closing.
+These factors can affect the amount paid at closing.
 For instance, consider the different scenarios below:

 - Borrower ‘A’ might decide to pay mortgage discount points in exchange for a lower interest rate.